CoEng Advisory Board Members

 Of Stephanie Mormilo’s (unintelligibly whispered number) years of life, only 4 of them have been lived outside of Anchorage.
 Raised as an Air Force brat, this is pretty surprising.
 Stephanie is a product of the Anchorage School District having attended Aurora Elementary, Central Middle School of Science, and Bartlett High School.
 She graduated from the University of Alaska Anchorage with a Bachelor of Science in Civil Engineering in 2004, and received her professional civil engineering license in of Alaska in 2008.

-Stephanie has been the Traffic Engineer for the Municipality of Anchorage, since March 2011.
+Stephanie last position was as the Traffic Engineer for the Municipality of Anchorage from March 2011 to March 2020.
 Before that, she was a transportation/traffic engineer for private consulting firms, involved in all aspects of project development, including preliminary engineering, environmental analysis, utility and right-of-way impacts, traffic impact studies, noise analysis, design (e.g., demolition, drainage, signing and striping, signalization, etc.), and construction coordination.

 Stephanie was honored by the Anchorage Chamber of Commerce as one of 2012’s “Top 40 Under 40.”
 She has been an active member of the Society of Women Engineers (SWE) Greatland Chapter for more than 10 years, previously serving as their Secretary/Data Officer, Vice President, and President.
 Stephanie’s sister, Melissa Branch, is also heavily involved in SWE.
 Together, along with their mother, they sponsor an annual scholarship for young women entering an ABET-accredited college program.